-OVERVIEW: This is the largest funder solely dedicated to health in New Mexico.
-CAHF is a health legacy foundation that awards small grants, technical assistance grants, and multiyear grants.
+OVERVIEW: The Con Alma Health Foundation is the largest funder solely dedicated to health in New Mexico.
+It is a health legacy foundation that awards small grants, technical assistance grants, and multi-year grants.

 FUNDING AREAS: Health in New Mexico

-IP TAKE: CAHF likes to support each region of New Mexico pretty equally, so there are good opportunities for rural areas with limited resources.
+IP TAKE: CAHF supports each region of New Mexico fairly equally, so there are good opportunities for rural areas with limited resources.

-PROFILE: The Con Alma Health Foundation (CAHF) is committed to health needs in New Mexico and is the largest foundation solely dedicated to health in the state.
-This health legacy foundation was formed in 2001 after the sale of Blue Cross and Blue Shield of New Mexico.
+PROFILE: Established in 2001, the Con Alma Health Foundation (CAHF) is committed to health needs in New Mexico and is the largest foundation solely dedicated to health in the state.
+This health legacy foundation was formed after the sale of Blue Cross and Blue Shield of New Mexico.
 The Northern New Mexico Health Grants Group is part of CAHF and was formed by the sale of the Los Alamos Medical Center in 2002.
 All grantmaking is relevant to health in New Mexico.

 This funder accepts unsolicited grant applications and awards new grants annually.
 It also offers pre-proposal regional workshops and webinars for grantseekers.
 CAHF convenes groups for health-related discussion, collaboration with other funders, the leveraging of resources to increase government capacity, and for support of policy changes.
 The foundation regularly releases reports, including one that addressed how the ACA has been implemented in New Mexico, and interactive maps to highlight key health and other data about New Mexicans.
 Direct general questions to the staff at firstname.lastname@example.org or 505-438-0776.